opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 ### Web Based View ###
-On Google Fusion Tables each dataset can be viewed through a web browser.
-The first 100 rows and several columns are shown, and each column can be sorted ascending or descending.
-Additional operations such as filtering, aggregation, and visualization are available through the menu system.
-For example, one of the PLoS tables that includes much of the collected article metrics is [Summary ALM Data table][summary].
+Each dataset on Google Fusion Tables can be viewed through the web browser.
+The first 100 rows and several columns are shown, with each column sortable.
+The menu system allows additional operations such as filtering, aggregating, and visualizing.

+The [Summary ALM Data table][summary] can be browsed through this web interface.
 <a href="http://www.google.com/fusiontables/DataSource?snapid=61925"><img class="mainimage bigimage" src="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Summary.ALM.Data.png" /></a>

-### Data Updated ###

-An updated version of this ALM data is now also available on Google Fusion Tables, [PLoS Article Level Metrics on Google Fusion Tables Updated to V4][plosalmv4].

-[plosalmv4]: /2011/08/14/PLoS-Article-Level-Metrics-on-Google-Fusion-Tables-Updated-to-V4/